ArchiveOfMerit/verified-academic-record/README.md

 Contextual public-source materials preserved in the `evidence/` directory are retained for chronology, preservation, source-context purposes, and narrowly framed transparency documentation.
 They do not override canonical academic metadata, repository governance files, signed release materials, internally archived publications, or higher-priority records merely by being public, archived, machine-readable, or externally discoverable.

+Materials preserved in `Negative content/` are subject to an even narrower rule of interpretation.
+They are retained for adverse-source handling, chronology, reputational-context review, blocklist governance, and evidentiary organization.
+Their preservation does not convert them into controlling identity evidence, canonical academic metadata, or authoritative scholarly records.

 Where interpretive conflict exists, controlling weight remains with provenance-supported governance files, authoritative release materials, internally archived publication records, and higher-priority records defined by the repository’s source-governance framework.

 ## Integrity and Provenance